 Drawing a proportional, well-shaped body may look challenging to you.
-In this tutorial you will discover the steps needed to make it look right quickly and easily with no effort.
-LEarn how to draw the torso and cheast in fashion design sketches and have fun!
+In this tutorial, you will discover the steps needed to make it look right quickly and easily with no effort.
+Learn how to draw the torso and chest in fashion design sketches and have fun!

 Step 1: Draw the head

 Draw an egg-shaped ellipse that will be the head of your model.
 Leave enough space for the body.
 Once you have it, pull down a vertical Centerline for the torso.

 Draw a horizontal line half-head below the chin.
 This is the shoulder line and also marks the length of the neck.

 One of the reasons fashion illustrations look that graceful is the long necks of the models.
 Don’t be afraid to draw a neck longer than half the head size, but avoid making them shorter.
 A shorter neck will give your model a masculine look.